 The world of the Amazon marketplace is everchanging.
 This idea has been a common theme on Amazing FBA since getting off the ground in July 2015.
 The best strategies for making money by selling on Amazon in 2015 weren’t the best strategies for 2016, 2016’s strategies didn’t work in 2017, and 2017’s strategies won’t be effective in 2018.
 From 2013 to 2015 the sentiment was that a seller could buy almost anything wholesale from China and turn a profit selling it on Amazon.
 In 2016 the market changed.
 Competition had driven down prices and no longer could sellers easily find a vacuum and fill a product void with ready-made products from Chinese wholesalers.
 The focus for successful Amazon retailers had shifted from merely getting products on the marketplace to building brands.
 SEO had become more critical than ever.

 The business that Ashley was in the process of setting up when he discovered FBA was called Manufacturing Network.
 The closest analogy he could give was to say Manufacturing Network is like Alibaba for the UK manufacturing supply chain.
 Manufacturing Network links product manufacturers up with purchasers based on their specific manufacturing process.
 This experience provided Ashley with an advantage when it came to selecting manufacturers in China.
 He could immediately look at an Alibaba company page and see an array of products, identify the product manufacturer’s specialty, and recognize the factory or agent for a factory that specializes in the manufacturing process required to produce his products.
-Knowing the difference between injection molding, ceramics, CNC machining, metal plating or any other manufacturing process can provide even the most inexperienced seller with an advantage in product acquisition during the early stages of private label selling on Amazon.
+Knowing the difference between injection molding, ceramics, CNC machining, Anodising and metal plating or any other manufacturing process can provide even the most inexperienced seller with an advantage in product acquisition during the early stages of private label selling on Amazon.

 One year and eight months.
 That’s how long Ashley has been selling in the Amazon Marketplace.
 He hasn’t quite reached the point where he can quit his job and sit on a beach selling products in the virtual space, but he has been able to scale back his day-job hours to a part-time workload as he attempts to scale his Amazon business.